cloudflare/cloudflare-docs/content/pages/tutorials/use-r2-as-static-asset-storage-for-pages/index.md

 tags: [Hono]
 ---

-# Use R2 As Static Asset Storage For Your Pages App
+# Use R2 as static asset storage for your Pages app

 {{<tutorial-date-info>}}